Luther Badger

 Luther Badger (April 10, 1785 – October 30, 1868) was an American lawyer and politician from New York.

 Early life and education

 Badger was born in Partridgefield, Berkshire County, Massachusetts the son of Lemuel and Sabra (Smith) Badger.
-In 1786, the family removed to a farm on the bank of the Susquehanna River in Harpursville, Broome County, NY.
+In 1786, the family moved to a farm on the bank of the Susquehanna River in Harpursville, Broome County, New York.
 He attended Hamilton-Oneida Academy for two years but did not graduate.
 During his college career, he taught in the common schools.

 Career

 In 1807, Badger began to study law with William Eager in Jamesville, and in 1810 entered the law office of Randall & Wattles in New Hartford.
 In 1811, he married Eunice Wells.
 He was admitted to the bar in 1812, and practiced in Jamesville until 1824 when he retired from the bar.

 Badger joined the New York State Militia as a sergeant major, was promoted to quartermaster in 1812, eventually became a brigadier general in 1819, and was judge advocate of the 27th Brigade of Infantry from 1820 to 1827 when he retired from military service.

 Elected as an Adams man to the 19th United States Congress, Badger served as U.S. Representative for the twenty-third district of New York from March 4, 1825, to March 3, 1827.
 Afterwards, he engaged in mercantile pursuits.

 In 1832, he returned to his old home in Harpursville and resumed the practice of law.
 He was District Attorney of Broome County from 1847 to 1849, when he resigned and resumed his private practice in Jordan, NY.